MSIA/2021-msia423--hakimi---ben--project/README.md

 docker run -e MYSQL_HOST -e MYSQL_PORT -e MYSQL_USER -e MYSQL_PASSWORD -e MYSQL_DATABSE -e SQLALCHEMY_DATABASE_URI nflgames run.py createDB
 ```

 To set your own locations for the database, source your `SQLALCHEMY_DATABASE_URI` and use it as an import to the above docker command.
-If no `SQLALCHEMY_DATABASE_URI` is input, the default will be `sqlite:///data/msia423_db.db`.
+If no `SQLALCHEMY_DATABASE_URI` or `MYSQL_DATABASE` are input, the default will be `sqlite:///data/msia423_db.db`.

 ##### Local SQLite database